Bid to save village's last pub after being put up for auction

 “[The landlords] are quite keen for it to stay within the community,” he said.

-Cllr Middlemiss said they had a very short window to put the application in to the Forest of Dean Council as they only found out about the auction last month.
+Cllr Middlemiss said they had a very short window to made the application to the Forest Council as they only found out about the auction last month.

 He said the Hearts of Oak, formerly the New Inn, has been in the village since 1838.

-Reform UK County Councillor Piers Camp hopes Drybrook wants to make sure the Hearts of Oak does not face the same fate as the Nelson Arms which was redeveloped.
+Reform UK County Councillor Piers Camp said the pub should not share the same fate as the Nelson Arms which was redeveloped.

 “It’s a very active part of the community and we don’t want that to be forced away by someone coming in and developing the site,” he said.